Zabanaa/zabanaa.github.io/_posts/2017-02-05-mind-blowing-git-tips.md

 update the local repo, you need to merge the local branch with the remote tracking branch using `git merge`.

-**remote branches are prefixed by the name of the remote and a slash: origin/branchname**
+**remote branches are prefixed with the name of the remote and a slash: origin/branchname**

-git pull on the other hand, will execute both commands for you so when you issue a `git pull` in a branch it will fetch that branch from the remote repo and merge it with yours.
+git pull on the other hand, will execute both commands for you so when you issue a `git pull` in a branch it will fetch that branch from the remote repo **and** merge it with yours.

-To list all remote branches, `git branch -r` is your friend.
+To list all remote trackin branches, `git branch -r` is your friend.

 ## Merge conflicts

-When you are faced with a merge conflict, essentially what this means is that git noticed that a file was modified on both branches and it does not know which version is correct.
-It leaves it to you to decide which one you want to push.
+At some point you'll inevitably have to deal with merge conflicts.
+Essentially what this means is that git noticed a file was modified on both branches and it does not know which version is correct.
+It leaves it up to you to decide which one you want to push.

-if you open the file you will see a HEAD part prefixed with `<<<<` signs and a
+if you open the file you will see a `HEAD` part prefixed with `<<<<` signs and a
     second part containing the code on the branch you're trying to merge.
 Both sections are separated with an equal sign.

-The part at the top that says HEAD, is the version of the code as it currently is on the branch you're in.
-The other shows you what the code looks like on the other branch you're trying to merge from.
+The top HEAD section contains the version of the file as it is on your current branch.
+The other shows you what the code looks like on the branch you're trying to merge from.

-To resolve the conflict just delete the part you don't want.
-Save the file and commit it again.
+To resolve the conflict just delete the part you don't want (Including all the equal signs etc), save the file and commit it again.

-Note that as a safety measure it's always a good practice to do a git pull to see if you don't have remaining merge conflicts.
-If not you can just push your code and voila!
+Note that as a safety measure it's always good practice to do a `git pull` to see if you don't have any remaining conflicts.
+If not you can just push your code and you're all set!

+As for the tips:

-`git merge --abort` will clean up the current working directory and go back to the last version before the merge happened (it pretty much nullfies the merge)
+`git merge --abort` will clean up the current working directory and go back to the last version before the merge (it pretty much nullfies the merge).

-`git merge --squash` is an interesting one as it will bring the changes you made in the feature branch and create a new commit on your current branch without mixing the two histories (whatever that means).
+`git merge --squash` is an interesting one as it will bring the changes you made in the feature branch and create a new commit on your current branch without mixing the two histories.

 ## Dealing with files